fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl3.rst

           let the_function = codegen_proto proto in

-Code generation for function definitions starts out simply enough: we just GenStmt the prototype (Proto) and verify that it is ok.
+Code generation for function definitions starts out simply enough: we just codegen the prototype (Proto) and verify that it is ok.
 We then clear out the ``Codegen.named_values`` map to make sure that there isn't anything in it from the last function we compiled.
 Code generation of the prototype ensures that there is an LLVM Function object that is